nixos-asia/website/en/tutorial/nixos-config.md

 >[!tip] Nix language
 > These `*.nix` files are written in the [[nix]] language.

+In the text editor, make the following changes:

 - Add `neovim` under `environment.systemPackages`
 - Bonus: uncomment `services.openssh.enable = true;` (this will enable the SSH server)

 Press <kbd>Ctrl+X</kbd> to exit nano.

-Your `configuration.nix` should look like:
+Your `configuration.nix` should now look like:

 ```nix
 # /etc/nixos/configuration.nix